-The goals of the training and technical assistance activities are to assist small publicly-owned wastewater systems and onsite/decentralized wastewater systems to improve operational performance over the long-term, thereby improving public health and water quality.
-Applicants should describe how they will document and report on progress toward meeting this goal as described in Section I.D., EPA's Strategic Plan and Anticipated Environmental Results.
+The goals of the training and technical assistance activities are to assist small publicly-owned wastewater systems and onsite/decentralized wastewater systems to improve operational performance and sustainable operations over the long-term, thereby improving public health and water quality.
+Applicants should describe how they will document and report on progress toward meeting this goal as described in Section I.D, EPA's Strategic Plan and Anticipated Environmental Results.
 Applicants should also describe a process whereby they will consult with the appropriate regulatory authority (such as the state or territorial primacy agency or EPA regional direct implementation coordinator) in each state, tribe or territory in which the assistance is to be expended or otherwise made available prior to providing training and technical assistance in that state, tribe or territory.
 In particular, applicants should indicate how they will work with the state, territory or EPA to identify the systems in greatest need of assistance; how they will keep those agencies, the EPA grant project officer and appropriate EPA regional coordinators informed regarding the assistance provided; and how they will document these results.

 All eligible applications will be evaluated based on the criteria in Section V including how well and thoroughly both elements of this National Priority Area are addressed (see Section V).
-EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$600,000 to no more than \$1,178,000 each.
-It is anticipated that the total amount of all awards under this priority area will be approximately \$1,178,000 with project periods of up to eighteen months, depending on the amount requested and the overall size and scope of the project(s).
+EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$600,000 to no more than \$1,200,000 each per fiscal year.
+It is anticipated that the total amount of all awards under this priority area will potentially be approximately \$2,400,000 (\$1,200,000 from FY 2017 and potential \$1,200,000 from FY 2018) with project periods of up to three (3) years, depending on the amount requested and the overall size and scope of the project(s).

-Applicants with expertise in one of the elements may partner with another (other) eligible organization(s) to submit an application which addresses the two elements of this National Priority Area.
+Applicants with expertise in one of the elements described below may partner with another (other) eligible organization(s) to submit an application which addresses the two elements of this National Priority Area.
 Please carefully review Section IV.E for information regarding applications that include partners as subawardees.

-Applications for awards under this National Priority Area must address both of the following two elements:
+Applications for awards under this National Priority Area must address both of the following two elements.